Shamyyoun/LocationApp/README.md

 Requirements:

-    To finish app to using rxjava
+    To finish app using rxjava
     To finish funtions in LocationsRepository class
     To finish funtion in MainViewMode class
     The application should display cities list in view by sorted city name